echung32/digits/index.md

 ### Authorization

-Only logged in users can manipulate Stuff documents (but any registered user can manipulate any Stuff document, even if they weren't the user that created it.)
+Only logged in users can manipulate Contacts/Notes documents (but any registered user can manipulate any Contacts/Notes document, even if they weren't the user that created it.)

 ### Configuration